CFBCWorks/Independence40SKN/_items/SKN_IN38.md

 title: "Faith"

-shortdesc: “The Power of Faith: Embracing and unlocking the blessings of the Kingdom of God.”
+shortdesc: “The Power of Faith--Embracing and unlocking the blessings of the Kingdom of God.”

 categories: [ Inspirational ]